truj/midica/README.md

 Midica is an interpreter for a Music Programming Language.
 It translates source code to MIDI.

-But it can also be used as a MIDI Player, a MIDI Karaoke player or a MIDI file analyzer.
+But it can also be used as a MIDI Player, MIDI compiler, MIDI decompiler, MIDI Karaoke player or a MIDI file analyzer.

 You write music with the easy-to-learn programming language "MidicaPL".
 You can use the same techniques like in regular programming, like: